 Amended IAS 19 "Employee benefits" (effective for periods beginning on or after 1 January 2013), makes significant changes to the recognition and measurement of defined benefit pension expense and termination benefits, and to the disclosures for all employee benefits.
 The standard requires recognition of all changes in the net defined benefit liability (asset) when they occur, as follows: (i) service cost and net interest in profit or loss; and (ii) remeasurements in other comprehensive income.
-The Group is currently assessing the impact of the standard on the consolidated financial statements.
+The adoption of amended IAS 19 will significantly increase the amount of defined benefit liabilities of the Group due to immediate recognition of actuarial gains and losses in other comprehensive income.
+As a result, there will be increase in volatility of balance sheet obligations and other comprehensive income of the Group.
+Actuarial gains and losses recognised as part of other comprehensive income cannot be recognised as profit and loss in subsequent periods.
+Accumulated actuarial losses as at 31 December 2012 in the amount of RR'mln 7,857 will be recognised as part of other comprehensive income.
+Also, the adoption of amended IAS 19 will lead to immediate recognition of all unrecognised past service costs as defined benefit liabilities of the Group.
+Other changes stipulated in amended IAS 19 will have a less significant impact on consolidated financial statements of the Group.